Summary

 Telegraf Configuration

-Telegraf is a popular agent for collecting and forwarding sensor data.
-Here is a configuration that reads from MQTT, enriches with metadata tags, and writes to TimescaleDB:
+Telegraf is a widely used agent for collecting and forwarding sensor data.
+The configuration below reads from MQTT, enriches with metadata tags, and writes to TimescaleDB:

 # telegraf.conf